Skip to content

 Last updated: July 2025

-What is a RAADS-R Test (Ritvo Autism Asperger Diagnostic Scale-Revised)?
+What the RAADS-R measures (Ritvo Autism Asperger Diagnostic Scale–Revised)

-The Ritvo Autism Asperger Diagnostic Scale–Revised (RAADS-R) is a widely recognised self-assessment tool designed to help adults explore whether they may be on the autism spectrum.
-Unlike brief online quizzes, the RAADS-R is a structured and clinically informed screening test that examines lifelong neurodivergent traits — particularly those that may have gone unnoticed in childhood.
+The Ritvo Autism Asperger Diagnostic Scale-Revised is a widely recognised self-assessment tool designed to help adults explore whether they may be on the autism spectrum.
+Unlike brief online quizzes, the test is a structured and clinically informed screening test that examines lifelong neurodivergent traits, particularly those that may have gone unnoticed in childhood.

 It was developed in 2008 by Dr. Riva Ariella Ritvo, Dr. Edward Ritvo, and colleagues at the Autism Research Group, Albert Einstein College of Medicine.
 It was designed as a self-report tool specifically for adults who may have gone undiagnosed with autism spectrum disorder (ASD) during childhood.

-Unlike many earlier autism assessments, which were mainly focused on children, the RAADS-R was created to capture the unique presentation of autism traits in adults, including difficulties with social interactions, communication, sensory sensitivities, and restricted interests.
+Unlike many earlier autism assessments, which were mainly focused on children, the screening test was created to capture the unique presentation of autism traits in adults, including difficulties with social interactions, communication, sensory sensitivities, and restricted interests.

 The test assesses four key domains of autistic traits: